 Fatigue and weakness are common symptoms of vitamin B12 deficiency and often the first symptoms to show.
 When you don't have enough B12 to produce red blood cells, your blood has trouble transporting oxygen to the other cells of your body.
 Since your cells are lacking in oxygen, you may feel weak and tired.

 This is sometimes associated with an autoimmune condition in the elderly known as pernicious anemia.
-Those who have this condition don't produce enough of a protein known as intrinsic factor, which is neccesary for the body to absorb vitamin B12 int he gut.
-Having enough intrinsic factor can help to prevent a deficiency in vitamin B12.6
+Those who have this condition don't produce enough of a protein known as intrinsic factor, which is necessary for the body to absorb vitamin B12 in the gut.
+Having enough intrinsic factors can help to prevent a deficiency in vitamin B12.6

 3. Pins and Needles

 Vitamin B12 produces myelin, a fatty substance that surrounds the nerves and provides protection7.
 If you don't have enough B12 and myelin is not produced in the proper way, the nervous system experiences problems.
 You may experience the sensation of pins and needles, known as paresthesia.
+This is one of the most common neurological symptoms of vitamin B12 deficiency.
 If you have been B12 deficient for an extended amount of time, nerve damage may occur.

 4. Mobility Changes

 B12 deficiency may eventually damage the nervous system and cause changes to how you move and walk.
-It could have an impact on your coordination and balance, making it more likely for you to fall.
+This is one of the neurological symptoms of B12 deficiency that could have an impact on your coordination and balance, making it more likely for you to fall.